bellcd/interview-questions/topics/js-fundamentals.md

     1. TODO: finish, ie - task queue VS microtask queue VS setAnimationFrame
 13. Are there any downsides to using the microtask queue as your default for async work?
     1. TODO: finish, ie - microtask queue is blocking to certain browser actions?
+14. What is something interesting about strings in JavaScript?
+    1. Strings are immutable in JavaScript
+ 3. What is the difference between throttling and debouncing?
+    1. debounce
+       1. Every event triggers the start of a new debounce interval.
+Only after a full debounce interval has passed without interruption, does the action occur
+    2. throttle
+       1. The action can only occur 1x every interval